vandersantanna/portfolio/docs/dataops.md

 <small align="right">Contact: <a href="mailto:vandersantanna@gmail.com">Email</a> · <a href="https://www.linkedin.com/in/vandersantanna">LinkedIn</a> · <a href="https://github.com/vandersantanna">GitHub</a></small>

-# DataOps Professional Portfolio — Full Edition
+# The DataOps Field Guide

----
+*From ingestion to governance—reliable, observable, automatable.*

 ## Table of Contents
 - [1.
 Executive Summary & Value Proposition](#1-executive-summary--value-proposition)